Is Carrier Global (CARR) a buy or sell right now?

 How fresh is this CARR sentiment data?

 The CARR sentiment page is regenerated from the latest 7-day tracking window at each build.
-Data reflects the most recent Reddit posts, tweets, and news articles available in the current publishing cycle.
+Data reflects the most recent Reddit posts, tweets and news articles available in the current publishing cycle.